JeroenLammen/BlogPosts/README.md

 # BlogPosts
-Simple application generating blog posts from JSON file This was made for a school project
+Simple application generating blog posts from a javasscript array This was made for a school project